We are at a tipping point.

 So what now?

-This movement to reclaim childhood is developing in real time on the world stage and we are seeing action and discourse popping up everywhere.
+The movement to reclaim childhood is developing in real time on the world stage and we are seeing action and discourse popping up everywhere.
 We at ScreenSense are excited to be part of an incredible network of Aligned Organizations working to activate collective action.
-There is so much good stuff in the works right now!
+There is a groundswell of effort in communities that is inspiring to all of us!

 If you’d like to share a one-page summary of Jonathan Haidt’s work, download this PDF (este folleto).